-In 2004, CRA completed a private placement of \$90.0 million of 2.875% convertible senior subordinated debentures due 2034.
-During the fourth quarter of fiscal 2008, the Company repurchased convertible debentures in the principal amount of approximately \$10.2 million, on the open market.
-As of February 20, 2009, the principal amount of the convertible debentures totaled \$79.8 million.
-The debentures are CRA's direct, unsecured senior subordinated obligations and rank junior in right of payment to CRA's existing bank line of credit and any future secured indebtedness that CRA may designate as senior indebtedness.
-Pursuant to the terms of the indenture governing the debentures, since the closing stock price did not equal or exceed the \$50 per share contingent conversion trigger price for 20 out of 30 consecutive trading days ended on February 20, 2009, the market price conversion trigger was not satisfied and holders of the debentures are not able to exercise their right to convert the bonds during the second quarter of fiscal 2009.
+In 2004, CRA completed a private placement of \$90.0 million of 2.875% convertible senior subordinated debentures due in 2034.
+During the fourth quarter of fiscal 2008 and second quarter of fiscal 2009, the Company repurchased convertible debentures in the principal amount of approximately \$10.2 million and \$7.0 million respectively, on the open market.
+As of May 15, 2009, the principal amount of the convertible debentures totaled \$72.8 million.
+The debentures are CRA's direct, unsecured senior subordinated obligations and rank junior in right of payment to CRA's existing bank revolving line of credit and any future secured indebtedness that CRA may designate as senior indebtedness.
+Pursuant to the terms of the indenture governing the debentures, since the closing stock price did not equal or exceed the \$50 per share contingent conversion trigger price for 20 out of the 30 consecutive trading days ended on May 15, 2009, the market price conversion trigger was not satisfied and holders of the debentures are not able to exercise their right to convert the bonds during the second quarter of fiscal 2009.
 This test is repeated each fiscal quarter.
 To date, no conversions have occurred.